Friday, March 12, 2010

 Windows 7 Telnet Client

-December 7, 2009 by Robert Owen
+December 7, 2009 By Robert Owen

 I dropped to a command prompt today on my Windows 7 machine to telnet into my Cisco Router and found, that once Again the Microsoft telnet client is not installed.